-The third book of the ELYSIUM'S PASSAGE series will be call MYSTICAL ROMANCE.
-Though there are several themes that run through the book, the most prominent is celestial love and how things might be different from what is experiened on earth.
-Yes, the scenes include sex, but offers a much different and surprising understanding to how that occurs.
+The third book of the ELYSIUM'S PASSAGE series is MYSTICAL ROMANCE (still unpublished).
+Though there are several themes that run through the book, the most prominent is celestial love and how things might be different from what is experienced on earth.
+Yes, the scenes include sex but offer a much different and surprising understanding of how that occurs.

 As Swedenborg suggests in his quote above, nothing is diminished, only embellished according to the capacity of the recipients.